mzsanford/mzsanford.com/posts/dvds-to-apple-tv.markdown

 behind the times.
 There are a few DVD changers on the market but that's only a stop gap solution and it requires that you plan ahead for what you're going to watch.
 I was in search of a way to have every movie I own just a few clicks away.
 I've found a solution via Apple TV, my Mac and [RipIt](http://thelittleappfactory.com/ripit/).
-I spent time searching online and there wasn't much out there so I hope this post answers at least one persons question *before* they buy and Apple TV.
+I spent time searching online and there wasn't much out there so I hope this post answers at least one persons question *before* they buy an Apple TV.
 This is aimed at people who don't want to play with encoding options and just want things to work out of the box.

 ### Disclaimers and Bullshit